developer-zebra/developer-zebra-site/src/devicetracker/4-2/guide/setup/index.md

 -->
 ---

-## Configure Devices
+## Remote Install Profiles

-This section provides instructions to create three separate profiles for deployment using Zebra's [StageNow](/stagenow/latest/about) tool:
+Use Zebra's [StageNow](/stagenow/latest/about) tool to create 3 separate profiles to remotely install and setup Device Tracker on the devices:
-1. Install & setup
+1. Install
 2. Server connectivity
 3. Secondary BLE

-Zebra’s [StageNow](/stagenow/latest/about) tool or an EMM are used for automated installations.
+Once created, these profiles are consumed by Zebra’s [StageNow](/stagenow/latest/about) tool or an EMM for automated installations.
+The prerequisites must be met prior to proceeding to create these profiles.
+Instructions to create each profile follows in the subsections below.

 ### Prerequisites